 - HOW TO GO TO HOCHOB FROM HOPELCHÉN: from Hopelchén you must go south towards Dzibalchén on the 261, and take the detour at the Dzibalchén junction towards Chencoh.
 Here take the 4 km path to the archaeological site of Hochob.
 It is indicated.
 JOURNEY DURATION: 1 hour or more, as the road is in poor condition.
 HOTELS IN HOPELCHÉN: there is cheap accommodation in Hopelchén, I recommend the Hotel Los Arcos.

-WHAT TO BRING?
-Light and light clothing, hat, insect repellent, sunscreen, closed shoes better and some water will do you good.
+- WHAT TO BRING: Light and light clothing, hat, insect repellent (especially from June to September), closed shoes better and some water will do you good.

 - Offers on flights international and national ..